Beta Reader Information

 ~ You may think this is a "no, duh" statement, but you'd be surprised. ~

-1. I will give the time frame, Content Warnings and Possible Triggers and so on before you start ANY book.
+1. I will give the time frame, Content Warnings, Possible Triggers, and so on before you start ANY book.

 • Those who check their messages:

-2. I do have a Discord Server for Beta Readers, but I do also offer Beta Reading over Email.
-The Discrod Server is not a "must" but it is nice to have everyone in one place for discussions about the books and just general interaction as I like to get to know my beta readers better.
+2. I do have a Discord Server for Beta Readers, but I also offer Beta Reading over Email.
+The Discord Server is not a "must" but it is nice to have everyone in one place for discussions about the books and just general interaction as I like to get to know my beta readers better.
+I do NOT @everyone unless it's for new releases to be Beta Read/ARC read.

 --> WARNING: We are a tight knit group over there, so be prepared for lots of interesting topics, real life moments, and dark humor memes..

-3. I have generalized and Social anxiety and during the beta reading process this gets worse.
-Communication is the key to keeping my anxiety under control, so I need people that can commit to being in communication at least twice a week.
+3. I have Generalized and Social anxiety: During the beta reading process this gets worse.
+Communication is the key to keeping my anxiety under control, so I need people that can commit to being in communication at least once a week.
+This is so I know you haven't "dropped off the edge of the world" or had a major life event that causes you to be unable to read or function like normal.

 • Those who can give feedback (outlined in the next portion):

-1. At the end of each section, I need to know that you have completed it, and feedback on the section that I gave you before you get another section.
+1. At the end of each section, I need to know that you have completed it, and give feedback on the section before you get another section.

-2. If you're on the Beta Reader Discord Server, I give them on a set day of the week, but like for feedback to be given in the appropriate thread under the PDF. (more about feedback below).
+2. If you're on the Beta Reader Discord Server, I give sections on a set day of the week, if I get more than half the "survey questions" back, but like for feedback to be given in the appropriate thread under that PDF. (more in the section below).

 3. If you leave me on read, or I do not hear from you in two weeks, I will assume that something has come up in your life, or you hate the book and have ghosted me.